Geology of Wisconsin: Geologic history, stratigraphy and tectonics

 The oldest Precambrian rocks in Wisconsin are late Archean quartzofeldspathic gneiss, migmatite and amphibolite up to three billion years old and igneous rock such as the granite of the Puritan Quartz Monzonite.
 Mafic and intermediate metavolcanic rocks together with metasedimentary rocks are found in the Ramsey Formation in Iron County and iron formations in Jackson County.
 The metasediments and metavolcanics formed first, followed by granites more than 2.7 billion years ago.

 The rock record contains an uncertain age gap with younger 1.8 billion years old Proterozoic quartzofeldspathic and migmatite gneiss, with amphibolite and biotite schist.
 Around 1.9 billion years ago, mafic, intermediate and felsic rocks, in some cases with subordinate metasedimentary rocks, began to form and metamorphosed, reaching greenschist and amphibolite grade on the sequence of metamorphic facies.
 The Ironwood and Riverton Iron formations are recognized from aerial magnetic surveys.
-Metamorphosed argillite, quartzite, greywacke conglomerate and marble with small areas of interbedded metavolcaic rocks make up the Tyler Formation, Palms Quartzite and Bad River Dolomite.
-Taken together, these late Proterozoic rocks correlate with the Marquette Range Supergroup and are intruded by banded and layered migmatite gneiss, intermediate and granite intrusive rocks, as well as massive or foliated tonalite and granodiorite (which is itself intruded by aplite and pegmatite.
+Metamorphosed argillite, quartzite, greywacke conglomerate and marble with small areas of interbedded metavolcanic rocks make up the Tyler Formation, Palms Quartzite and Bad River Dolomite.
+Taken together, these early Proterozoic rocks correlate with the Marquette Range Supergroup and are intruded by banded and layered migmatite gneiss, intermediate and granite intrusive rocks, as well as massive or foliated tonalite and granodiorite (which is itself intruded by aplite and pegmatite.
 Near Merrill are metamorphosed ultramafic and mafic intrusive rocks with a distinctive magnetic signature.

 From 1.7 to 1.6 billion years ago granite and rhyolite emplaced in south-central Wisconsin.
 The Baraboo and Waterloo Quartzite in the south and the Barron Quartzite in the northwest are slightly younger, along with the slate, dolomite, conglomerate and chert included in Wolf River rocks at Rib Mountain, Mosinee Hill and the McCaslin Quartzites.

 The Wolf River Batholith spans from Langlade County in the north to the northern part of Portage County in the south.
 Anorthosite and gabbro inclusions are located near Tigerton and Rapakivi-type quartz monzonite occurs near Waupaca.
 Syenite and the Ninemile Swamp granite occur near Wausau.

 Between 1.1 and one billion years ago, the Keweenawan Supergroup formed, which now underlies northern Wisconsin, inland and south from the shore of Lake Superior beneath Douglas County, Bayfield County and parts of Burnette and Washburn counties.
-Gabrro, troctolite, granophyre, anorthosite and ferrogranodiorite comprises the Mellen Intrusive Complex and similar intrusive complexes at Mineral Lake, Round Lake and Clam Lake in a line running southwest from the Montreal River.
+Gabbro, troctolite, granophyre, anorthosite and ferrogranodiorite comprises the Mellen Intrusive Complex and similar intrusive complexes at Mineral Lake, Round Lake and Clam Lake in a line running southwest from the Montreal River.
 Mafic volcanic rocks overlie quartzite in the Powder Mill Group and Bessemer, which begin northeast of Hayward, Wisconsin and extend northeast, meeting the string of intrusive complexes.

 From as far south as Polk County northeast through Burnette, Washburn, Bayfield and much of Douglas counties are the widespread basalt flows of the Chengwatana Volcanic Group in the west and the Portage Lake Volcanics in the east.